 An AVLL umpire shirt or regulation blue or black umpire shirt with little league patch on the left sleeve.

 PANTS: Shorts and T-Shirts WILL NOT be permitted.
 Jeans are acceptable for bases only.
 Grey or Black pants are preferred.

 Shoes: Closed toe shoes, black in color are the preferred but sneakers will be permitted.
 Any other form of footwear or sandals WILL NOT be permitted for safety reasons.

-Clean shirts will be available for game use for those who need them in the Umpire Shed.
+Clean shirts and protective equipment will be available for game use for those who need them in the Umpire Shed.